gbeas/INFO550_EJI/README.md

 ## Generating the report

 To generate the final report, set working directory to `EJI_project` directory.
-Run `Make report.html` in the terminal, and the html file, titled `EJI_report_gnb` should appear in the project directory.
+Run `Make report.html` or simply `make` in the terminal, and the html file, titled `EJI_report_gnb`, should appear in the project directory.

 ------------------------------------------------------------------------